 Gasket Quiz – Test yourself, Take This Quiz

 Paddle Spacer or Spacer Ring

 Paddle blank or spacer ring is similar to the open end of the spectacle blind.
 A handle is welded with the blank.
 See the image.

-It is very important to know whether spacer or blind is installed in the line by just looking at their handle.
-To avoid confusion handle of the blank has a solid bar welded to it whereas the handle of the paddle spacer has a drilled hole at the end of the handle or formed eye.
+It is very important to know whether a spacer or blind is installed in the line by just looking at their handle.
+To avoid confusion, the blank handle has a solid bar welded to it, whereas the handle of the paddle spacer has a drilled hole at the end of the handle or formed eye.
 See the image for clarification

 Use of Spades and Spacers Blinds

 Spectacle Blind, Spades, and Spacers are used to provide flexibility during maintenance and operation.
 Therefore, it is essential to consider this during the design of a Piping system.
 Blanks are installed in a horizontal line.
 In general, you can see the use of these flanges at the following location;

 - Inlets and outlets of static equipment

 - At inlets and outlets of rotary equipment

 - Inlets and outlets of the fired heater and common headers